 | Best For | High-intent demand capture | Audience expansion after Search is maxed |

-The data is clear: for demand capture — reaching people actively searching for your service right now — Search campaigns outperform PMax by a wide margin.
-PMax's advantage lies in audience expansion across channels, which matters primarily after you've captured all available Search demand.
+For demand capture — reaching people actively searching for your service right now — Search outperforms PMax by a wide margin.
+PMax's advantage is audience expansion across channels, which only matters after you've captured all available Search demand.

 The PMax Decision Framework